Phonic Phase 4 of Letters and Sounds (2007), relates to the blending of two adjacents consonants at the beginning and end of English words.

-Examples of combinations of consonants that occur at the beginning of English words are 'bl.., cl.., fl.., gl.., pl.., sl.., br.., dr.., fr.., gr.., pr.., tr.., sk.., sm.., sn.., sp.., st.., sw.., tw..' in words like 'blob, clap, flag, glad, plop, slip, bran, drip, frog, grab, pram, tram, skip, smell, snip, stop, swim, twig'.
+The combinations of two adjacent consonants that occur at the beginning of English words are 'bl.., cl.., fl.., gl.., pl.., sl.., br.., dr.., fr.., gr.., pr.., tr.., sk.., sm.., sn.., sp.., st.., sw.., tw..' in words like 'blob, clap, flag, glad, plop, slip, bran, drip, frog, grab, pram, tram, skip, smell, snip, stop, swim, twig'.

-Examples of combinations of consonants that occur at the end of English words are '..mp, ..nd, ..nk, ..nt, ..st, ..ft, ..ld, ..lp, ..lt, ..sk' in words like 'jump, hand, bank, tent, lost, left, held, help, belt, ask'.
+The combinations of two adjacent consonants that occur at the end of English words are '..mp, ..nd, ...nk, ..nt, ..st, ..ft, ..ld, ..lp, ..lt, ..sk' in words like 'jump, hand, pink, tent, lost, left, held, help, belt, ask'.

-Some consonant spelling combinations, e.g. 'ch, sh, th' are the spellings of single sounds.
+Some adjacent consonant spelling combinations, e.g. 'ch, sh, th' are the spellings of single sounds.
 These sounds are not the same as the sounds corresponding to the two separate letters.

-These are known as consonant digraphs, e.g.'ch (chip), th (thank), sh (ship), ng (ring), ph (phonics)'.
+These are known as consonant digraphs, e.g.'ch (chip), th (thank), sh (ship), ng (ring), ph (phonics), wh (where)'.

 Sometimes these occur with another consonant to give 'shr.., thr.., ..nch, ..tch' as in the words 'shrub, thrush, branch, catch'.

 Any of our books after book 3A , a dog on a log, in the AB Starter Pack, may contain some words with adjacent consonants at the beginning or end of the words.
 These are all listed in our teaching guides which may be accessed here.